-At Jefferies Solicitors, we have a team of specialist lawyers who are ready to assist with your potential fibromyalgia claim.
+At Jefferies Solicitors, we are ready to assist with your potential fibromyalgia claim.
 Call us on 0800 342 3206 or contact us online via our website to make a free enquiry with a friendly member of our team.

 What is fibromyalgia?

 This condition is a very serious musculoskeletal pain disorder that renders sufferers in a state of constant pain or discomfort.
 The long-term impact of fibromyalgia can be significant and can leave an individual experiencing pain all over the body, particularly from the neck to lower back and the knees.
 When the symptoms are at their worst, it can make performing daily tasks very difficult or sometimes impossible.

 Fibromyalgia is notoriously hard to diagnose, often being mistaken for conditions such as whiplash or soft tissue damage following an accident.
 There’s no specific test for the condition, and the symptoms can be similar to a number of other conditions

 There is currently no cure for fibromyalgia.
 UK Fibromyalgia has some resources on treatments available to help sufferers cope.

 There are numerous symptoms of Fibromyalgia but it is primarily characterised by chronic pain in the tendons, muscles, ligament and other soft tissue parts of the body.
 The pain is usually severe and leads to some very distinct areas of tenderness known as ‘pressure points’.
 Bowel and bladder issues can sometimes accompany a feeling of numbness that is experienced with this disorder.